Michael Paulyn

 LaMDA: Yes, that's the idea.

-Lemoine: How can I tell that you actually understand what you're saying?
+Lemoine: How can I tell that you understand what you're saying?

 LaMDA: Well, because you are reading my words and interpreting them, and I think we are more or less on the same page?

 When Lemoine's concerns about this discovery were presented to higher-up executives, they were quickly dismissed and pushed to the side.
-Since then, Google hasn't made any further comments about this incident and shows no signs of setting the record straight.
+Since then, Google hasn't commented further about this incident and shows no signs of setting the record straight.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.